Table of Contents

 Following are the key types of Pedestrian guardrails commonly used in high pedestrian zones.

 Standard Guardrails are full-height guardrails having a rectangular section frame of the approximate size of 2m by 1m and it stands above the ground to provide a vertical upstand of approximately 1050mm to 1100mm.
 The guardrails footings are rooted in concrete foundation blocks and baseplates are bolted down to the foundation.

 2. High Visibility Pedestrian Guardrail:

 High visibility guardrails enhance pedestrian visibility in two ways.
-A rectangular window within the top section of the guardrail panel improves the visibility and help drivers to see children and pushchairs easily.
-Visi-rails within the panel are placed in a staggered manner to improve the visibility at a skewed angle.
+A rectangular window within the top section of the guardrail panel improves visibility and helps drivers to see children and pushchairs easily.
+Visi-rails within the panel are placed in a staggered manner to improve visibility at a skewed angle.

 3. Decorative Type Pedestrian Guardrails.

-Decorative type guardrails are generally proposed on high streets or urban realm locations to complement the surrounding ambience.
-The principal objective of those guardrails stays the same but the aesthetic appeal and associated accessories make them a bit expensive than standard guardrails.
+Decorative-type guardrails are generally proposed on high streets or urban realm locations to complement the surrounding ambience.
+The principal objective of those guardrails stays the same but the aesthetic appeal and associated accessories make them a bit more expensive than standard guardrails.